 To facilitate this process, ACA has developed comprehensive guidelines for the preregistration process based on the BEAD NOFO, which are outlined in this document.
 Informational webinars and documents will also be shared to provide further assistance.
-Additionally, all relevant information regarding the preregistration process will be shared on the ACA's website.
+Additionally, all relevant information regarding the preregistration process will be shared on the ACA's website, including the ACA Procurement and Grants Policy, which apply to this process.